jackyzha0/jackyzha0.github.io/content/thoughts/intelligence.md

 		-   could be a result to encouraging different polinators
 		-   or discouraging beetles from eating it
 		-   what about laboratory grown? has no reason to change colour other than by design
--   to create an intellgience
+-   to create an intelligence
 	-   it not only needs to behave the same way as an intelligent system, but also for reasons
 	-   this requires a history in which such governance is made possible